 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 “Bruno, will you fetch the stick?”
 If your dog doesn’t respond, or goes for something else, then Bruno needs proper compliance training.
-It is important to teach the dog the trick, else it can be stressful for the animal and his owner.
+It is important to teach the dog the trick, else it can be stressful for you and your dog due to the risks of your furry friend getting hurt.
+You can also use a static correction collar for this kind of training, but engaging in consistent training without it has been shown to have more positive results.

-Teaching your dog is much like training yourself.
-It requires patience, dedication and the proper technique to have an effective result.
-Several pet owners widely use wireless training session methods process because of its effectiveness.
+Teaching your furry friend is much like training yourself.
+It requires patience, dedication, and the proper technique to have an effective result.
+Several pet owners, like my boyfriend, widely use wireless or electric dog fence training session methods for their dogs because of the effectiveness.

-- Introducing the dog to the fence– It is done by denoting the circumference for the dog by training flags, and teaching him to ‘turn and retreat’ when the warning beep turns on.
+- Introducing the dog to the fence – The training process begins by denoting the circumference of the fence line for the dog with training flags and teaching them to ‘turn and retreat’ when the warning beep turns on.

-- Making corrective action– It is the phase where the dog gets a mild shock if it defies the action.
+- Making corrective action– It is the phase where the dog gets a mild shock from a static correction collar if they defy the action.
 This is to reinforce its action of retreat.
+The shock level is different for every pup so make sure to not shock your dog more than necessary.

 - Testing the compliance– This is to test whether the dog has undergone the right training.
-It is done by using other distractions.
+It is done by using other distractions while still having the wireless fence line in place.

-- Taking off the leash– This is where the dog starts following instructions when let off the leash or collar.
+- Taking off the leash– This is where the dog starts following instructions when they are let off the leash or collar.

-- Removing the flag– Finally, this is where the training boundary flags are removed, which used to denote the electric fence and see how the dog reacts to the instructions.
+- Removing the flag– Finally, this is where the training boundary flags are removed, which are used to denote the electric dog fence and see how the dog reacts to the instructions.
+If your dog continues to ignore instructions or they keep getting shocked, then you should put the training flags back up.

-We will discuss at length about the third step.
-This is where we test the compliance and see how we can ensure that the dog training is doing it right during the course of the guidance.
-This test is generally done when the dog has already undergone the first two stages of training sessions.
-This is to check whether the dogs respond to the instruction of turn and retreat when there is a playmate, or a different boundary flags, food, toys or any other distraction.
+The third step is where you should test the compliance and see how you can ensure that the dog training is going well.
+This test is generally done when your dog has already undergone the first two stages of training.
+This is to check whether the dogs respond to the instruction to turn and retreat when there is a playmate, or different training flags, food, toys, or any other distraction.
 They should be able to do the same under tempting circumstances.

-Once you have your wireless pet fence installed, training your dog for compliance is important.
+Once you have your wireless or electric dog fence installed, training your dog for compliance is important.
 This will ensure that your dog understands the boundaries of the containment area and does not cross them.

 Here are Five Tips For Training Your Dog For Compliance: